 In a word, yes.
 The YI is an excellent dashcam for the money.
-It costs less than £40 but outperforms cameras that are more than twice the price.
+It's fairly inexpensive but outperforms cameras that are more than twice the price.
 The footage is very good, it's easy to use with a simple menu layout and is proving reliable too.
 In our time testing the YI, we had no issues with it freezing or crashing, despite us changing SD cards repeatedly and playing with all the settings.

 It's disappointing there's no suction mount, plus the lack of GPS is a drawback - but if that's not an issue for you, this is a no-brainer.
 YI also has excellent customer support and you only have to have a quick glance at the customer reviews on Amazon to see many satisfied buyers.
 This is one of the best non-4K cameras we have tested and, for the price, is superb value for money.